Eric Dorman-Smith: Between the wars

 After sixteen months, rather than the customary three years, Dorman-Smith was promoted to substantive lieutenant colonel on 26 April 1937 and was appointed Commanding Officer (CO) of the 1st Battalion of his regiment, now retitled the Royal Northumberland Fusiliers, then serving in Egypt.
 His farewell speech to the Staff College on the success of Benito Mussolini's Abyssinian campaign was not well received, probably because of its emphasis on the more mechanised approach of the Italian Army compared with the British Army.
 In Egypt, Dorman-Smith clashed with his new command about his disregard for polo training and he was far from impressed by their military ability.
 He tried, without success, to break down barriers between British and Egyptian companies, probably another campaign that would be held against this unconventional officer.

 Late in 1937, he went to Mersa Matruh to re-design the fortifications.
 His assessment of the terrain was to colour his estimate of Neil Ritchie's generalship when facing Erwin Rommel's assault in mid-1942, and he seems to have realised that El Alamein was going to be the decisive battleground in Egypt.
 In March 1938, he was offered the post of Director of Military Training for India, a major-general's appointment, and he left Egypt in May.
 He was promoted to brevet colonel and to the temporary rank of brigadier on 10 May and his permanent rank was advanced to colonel on 1 July (with seniority backdated to 10 May 1937).
 The later Regimental History thanks Dorman-Smith for his modernising efforts in helping the battalion to survive the desert campaign, although it appears that they were glad to see the back of him.

 In India, he soon got to know the Commander-in-Chief's loyal aide, "Bunny" Careless, who developed an antipathy that might have re-surfaced when Dorman-Smith was his brigade commander in Italy in 1944.
 The occupant of the office next door to Dorman-Smith was the Deputy Chief, General Staff, Claude Auchinleck.
 They became close companions and went on hill-walks before breakfast each day.
-They developed a plan to transform the Indian Army but the outbreak of the Second World War put paid to them.
+They developed a plan to transform the Indian Army but the outbreak of the Second World War put paid to it.
 In January 1940, Auchinleck was appointed to command IV Corps in England.
 In August of that year, Wavell asked Dorman-Smith to take over command of the Staff College, Haifa in Palestine, taking over the position from Brigadier Alexander Galloway.